Sri Lanka president dissolves Parliament, calls for election

 “At the end of the day, he is a victim of his own homegrown crisis.”

-Wickremesinghe’s camp is likely to contest Sirisena’s move because of constitutional provisions stating a Parliament can’t be dissolved until four and a half years after its inception.
+Wickremesinghe’s camp is likely to contest Sirisena’s move because of constitutional provisions stating a Parliament can’t be dissolved until 4 ½ years after its election.
 The current Parliament was elected in August 2015.

-Wickremesinghe or his party officials could not be contacted immediately for comment.
+“It’s totally unconstitutional,” said Harsha de Silva, a member of Wickremesinghe’s United National Party and a former minister.
+“Sirisena has relegated the constitution to toilet paper.
+We will fight this dictator to the end.”

+The party said in a Twitter message that it will meet the elections commissioner to discuss the constitutionality of Sirisena’s move.

 Rajapaksa indicated what was coming hours before the dissolution in a speech.
 He said the government must go to the people for confirmation on whether the president made the correct decision when he appointed him as prime minister.

-Associated Press writer Emily Schmall in New Delhi, India, contributed to this report.
+Associated Press writer Emily Schmall in New Delhi, India, and Matthew Pennington in Washington contributed to this report.